fsfe/forms/doc/hack.md

 This will make development independent from the operating system provided version of the required Python libraries.

-After cloning the git repository, just run `make env` in the git checkout directory and the container environment will be completely set up.
+After cloning the git repository, just run `make dev` in the git checkout directory and the container environment will be completely set up.

 ## Coding style